-- processes are needed? - variables are needed to describe the state of the processes? - signals are needed? - information (besides its name) shall a signal contain? - activity shall occur when a signal arrives at a process?
+- · What processes are needed? - What variables are need to describe the state of the processes? - · What signals are needed? - What information (besides its name) shall a signal carry? - What shall happen when a signal reaches a process?

 When these questions are answered, it is not difficult to write a process interaction simulation program!
 Time spent thinking on these questions will save a lot of time later!